-^{}The intervals reported are down-hole lengths as there is insufficient drilling density to determine the true widths.
+\The intervals reported are down-hole lengths as there is insufficient drilling density to determine the true widths.
 Mineralized zones generally start at 0.1 g/t gold and assay averages may include minimal intervals of waste material.
 No top cuts of assays were used.

 New areas of the property were mapped, prospected and rock grab sampled during the summer of 2018.
 Zones of hydrothermal breccia were discovered in the diorite approximately one kilometer north of the main E-W mineralized corridor.
-These zones also appear to trend E-W and are similar in appearance to the gold-bearing breccias to the south.
+These zones also trend E-W and are similar in appearance to the gold-bearing breccias to the south.
 Bedrock grab samples confirmed a new a cluster of gold anomalies associated with these breccias, including 2.88 g/t Au.
-Ground VLF consisting of five lines, totaling 10 km of geophysical surveying has been completed.
-Two strong VLF anomalies were delineated, one of which is approximately 200 m south of the target E-W corridor.

-The Company completed nine holes totalling 1,732 m of diamond drilling in 2011 to follow up targets generated from surface exploration programs completed in 2011 and 2010.
-Eight of the nine holes intersected significant gold anomalies with hole MIN11-06 intersecting 39.2 m at an average grade of 0.6 g/t gold including 4.24 g/t gold over 1.5 m.
-Results from surface saw-cut channel sampling at the Whaleback Trench returned significant gold averaging 1.78 g/t gold and 0.11 % copper across 19 m including one section of 3.36 g/t gold and 0.24% copper across 5.0 m and another section of 6.29 g/t gold and 0.08% copper across 2.0 m.
+The Company completed nine holes totalling 1,732 m of diamond drilling in 2011 to follow up targets generated from surface exploration programs completed earlier in 2011 and 2010.
+Eight of the nine holes intersected significant gold anomalies with hole MIN11-06, intersecting 39.2 m at an average grade of 0.6 g/t gold including 4.24 g/t gold over 1.5 m.
+Results from surface saw-cut channel sampling at the Whaleback Trench returned assays averaging 1.78 g/t gold and 0.11 % copper across 19 m including one section of 3.36 g/t gold and 0.24% copper across 5.0 m and another section of 6.29 g/t gold and 0.08% copper across 2.0 m.
 These higher grade sections are contained within a wide sulphide-rich envelope that is almost 50 m wide.
-Channel sampling of other hydrothermal breccia zones in 2010 returned very encouraging results which include 6.79 g/t gold across 1.0 m and 4.14 g/t gold across 1.4 m.
+Channel sampling of other hydrothermal breccia zones in 2010 returned very encouraging results and include 6.79 g/t gold across 1.0 m and 4.14 g/t gold across 1.4 m.

-In June 2015, the Company completed a surface glacial till sampling program to test for gold dispersion trains down ice from the main gold occurrences.
-In June, July and September, 2016, the Company completed additional glacial till sampling.
-Results of these programs delineated several gold anomalies that require follow-up.
+In 2015, the Company completed a surface glacial till sampling program to test for gold dispersion trains down ice from the main gold occurrences.
+In 2016 additional glacial till sampling was completed and several gold-grains in till anomalies have been delineated.
+These require follow up work to determine the source of the gold.

-Results from the exploration work on Miner Lake are very positive and indicate a persistent and widespread distribution of gold in the numerous fault/hydrothermal breccia zones.
+Results from Alto's exploration work on Miner Lake are very positive and indicate a persistent and widespread distribution of gold in the numerous fault/ breccia zones.
 The main target on this property is a large gold (with copper) deposit that might be exploited by open pit mining.